 Bev Adamczyk: Bev started in business doing Inventory Control and Production Planning for a fast-paced high-tech company, U.S. Robotics.
 After several years she returned to school to earn a BA in Classical Studies (with a minor in Business) and a MA in Ancient Greek from Loyola University Chicago, as well as a MA in Theater History from the University of Illinois.
 While a young mother Bev entered community service (La Leche League, the League of Women Voters), ultimately leading her to help out at her daughter’s school, MSLF.
 “Helping out” led Bev to join the MSLF Adolescent Program faculty in 2004, to teach Latin and History.
 She also completed her Montessori Elementary training at the Montessori Institute of Milwaukee in 2007.
 Bev’s daughter, Rania, graduated from the Adolescent Program in 2011 and now attends Chicago Academy of the Arts.

 Ann Jordahl: Ann holds a BA in English and Theatre/Dance from Smith College, and an MS in Counseling and Guidance from the University of Wisconsin.
 She also completed her Assistants to Infancy (Birth-3) training at The Montessori Institute in Denver, CO.
 Her daughters, Brianna and Hille, both attended MSLF.
 On the faculty since 1998, originally as a Toddler teacher, Ann then joined the Adolescent Program in 2002, becoming Adolescent Program Director in 2010.
 She also teaches the Parent Infant class.
-This year Ann has assumed the role of MSLF’s Interim Executive Director.
+Ann is MSLF’s Executive Director.

 Colin Palombi: Colin Palombi, who teaches Art as well as Culture and Expression, joined the Adolescent faculty at MSLF as a video specialist in 2003.
 He holds a BFA from The School of the Art Institute of Chicago and completed his Assistants to Infancy (Birth-3) training at the Montessori Institute in Denver, CO in 2007.
 In 2008 he completed a MEd in Montessori Education from Loyola College in Baltimore, MD.
 In addition to teaching at the Adolescent Program, Colin maintains the MSLF website and has produced a number of videos for promotion.
 Outside of MSLF, Colin teaches printmaking at Spudnik Press, a community printing studio in Chicago, and serves as a project coordinator for Homeroom Chicago, a non-profit arts organization.